improvisec/recursive-ir-tools-release/docs/source/Installation.rst

    pip install -r requirements.txt

 4. Install the required PowerShell 5.x modules.
-When running ual_fetcher, you will be prompted to install the required powershell modules if they aren't already installed.
+When running the UAL Processor, you will be prompted to install the required powershell modules if they aren't already installed.

 .. image:: /images/missing_modules1.jpg
    :alt: missing modules